 New Salem - Glen Ullin is a very small town located in the state of North Dakota.
 With a population of 3,679 people and just one neighborhood, New Salem - Glen Ullin is the 20th largest community in North Dakota.

-New Salem - Glen Ullin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, New Salem - Glen Ullin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Salem - Glen Ullin are a mix of both white- and blue-collar jobs.
 Overall, New Salem - Glen Ullin is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in New Salem - Glen Ullin who work in management occupations (13.83%), healthcare suport services (8.99%), and office and administrative support (8.73%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.08% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.